elastic/elasticsearch/CONTRIBUTING.md

 This level is enabled by default so its target audience is the general population of users and administrators.
 You should use user-facing terminology and ensure that messages at this level are self-contained.
-In general you shouldn't log exceptions with stack traces at `INFO` level: if the exception is relatively benign then use `DEBUG`, whereas if the user should be notified then use `WARN`.
+In general you shouldn't log unusual events, particularly exceptions with stack traces, at `INFO` level.
+If the event is relatively benign then use `DEBUG`, whereas if the user should be notified then use `WARN`.

 ##### `WARN`